This is why ‘MiG Alley’ was one of the deadliest places on Earth

 p-51D

 The actual area was relatively small compared to the entire battlefield.
-According to the National Museum of the United States Air Force, Soviet dictator Josef Stalin was afraid of the consequences if a Soviet pilot was captured.
+According to the National Museum of the United States Air Force, Soviet dictator Joseph Stalin was afraid of the consequences if a Soviet pilot was captured.
 So, he ordered pilots not to go too far south.

 That, and the short range of the MiG-15 (a common problem faced by early jet fighters), combined with restrictive rules of engagement for the American pilots (who couldn’t attack the bases in Manchuria) to mean that most of the air battles were fought near where the Yalu River entered the Yellow Sea.